 The endocrine system is found in all humans and many other animals.
-The endocrine system regulates many biological processes such as metabolism, blood sugar levels, growth and function of the reproductive system, and the development of the many organs.
-It consists of glands such as the thyroid, testes and ovaries, hormones such testosterone and estrogen, and cell receptors that recognize and respond to the hormones.
-Estrogens (for example estradiol) are a group of steroid compounds, named for their importance in the menstrual cycle and function as a primary female sex hormone.
+The endocrine system is made up of 8 major glands – the pituitary, hypothalamus, pineal, thyroid, thymus, pancreas, adrenals and the testes (male) or ovaries (female).
+Each gland secretes different types of hormones, or chemical messengers, into the bloodstream to activate cellular targets that control, among other things: growth and development, cellular metabolism and tissue function, sugar levels, sexual function and reproduction, and sleep and mood.
+Estrogens (for example estradiol) are a group of steroid compounds, named for their importance in the menstrual (i.e., estrus) cycle and function as a primary female sex hormone.
 Estrogens are used in some contraceptives and in estrogen replacement therapy of postmenopausal women.
-Testosterone is the hormone that is associated with the development and function of male properties in humans.
+Testosterone is an androgen hormone that is associated with the development and function of male properties in humans.

 No, there is no convincing evidence that ingredients used in cosmetic and personal care products cause endocrine disruption in humans.
 Many substances, both naturally occurring and man-made, may have some potential to mimic natural hormones under laboratory conditions.
 For example, plant estrogens (also known as phytoestrogens) found in soybeans, cabbage, sesame seeds, red wine and other foodstuffs have been shown to have weak endocrine activity.
 However, the estrogenic activity of these materials, as measured under laboratory conditions, is generally far below that which is observed for estradiol – the naturally occurring form of estrogen in the human body.
 And your body cannot tell the difference between natural or man-made substances.
 In addition, the levels at which ingredients with potential hormonal properties occur in cosmetic and personal care products is significantly below levels that have been associated with the laboratory demonstrated endocrine activity.